chaezenp/chaezenp.github.io/projects/harmonyquest.md

 For this project, we used Unity to develop this game.
 I was the lead programmer who was responsible for programming the various game mechanics and developing the UI functions.
 I started with the basics of movement and jumping.
 I developed the musical and color-changing platforms that trigger when jumped on by the player.
 Next, I started on a core mechanic of switching between the different notes as each had a unique trait such as jumping higher or moving faster.
 Then I programmed the grabbing mechanic to pick up boxes on certain levels.
 Besides movement, I programmed each additional mechanic, such as switching characters, into a controller input.

-You can learn more on our game's itch.io page: (https://gameheads.itch.io/harmony-quest).
+You can learn more on our [game's itch.io page]: (https://gameheads.itch.io/harmony-quest).